MicrosoftDocs/powerquery-docs/powerquery-docs/combine-files-overview.md

 >[!NOTE]
 >You can modify the steps inside the example query to change the function applied to each binary in your query.
 The example query is linked to the function, so any changes made to the example query will be reflected in the function query.
 >
 >If any of the changes affect column names or column data types, be sure to check the last step of your output query.
-Adding a **Change column type** step can introduce a step-level error that prevents you from visualizing your table.<!--Suggested, to put it a little more directly.--> More information: [Dealing with errors](dealing-with-errors.md)
+Adding a **Change column type** step can introduce a step-level error that prevents you from visualizing your table.
+More information: [Dealing with errors](dealing-with-errors.md)

 ### See also